atrosekta/rust-electrical-wiki/content/industrial.md

 #### Notes:

-- it can "see" a maximum of 32 storage adaptors per side, *you can "cheat" and make it pull from up to 94 boxes but its not explained here for now*
+- It can "see" a maximum of 32 storage adaptors per side, *you can "cheat" and make it pull from up to 94 boxes but its not explained here for now*
-- there is a maximum of 32 combiners/splitters between each storage adaptors and the conveyor
+- There is a maximum of 32 combiners/splitters between each storage adaptors and the conveyor
-- it should move a max of 60 items per 12 stack max at a time, unstackable items count as 1 stack, *but when writting this in may 2023, it is broken, it act weird and in a lot of cases it will move more items than it should, it try to fill 12 slot in the output box no matter how many stack it pull from in the input box, instead of the other way around ...*
+- it should move a max of 60 items per 12 stack max at a time, unstackable items count as 1 stack, *but when writing this in may 2023, it is broken, it act weird and in a lot of cases it will move more items than it should, it try to fill 12 slot in the output box no matter how many stack it pull from in the input box, instead of the other way around ...*